plugnburn/monstera/README.md

 - `Monstera.DOM.qS(selector)` - return the first element of the document matching the `selector` (shortcut for `window.document.querySelector`)
 - `Monstera.DOM.qSA(selector)` - return a DOM collection of all elements in te document matching the `selector` (shortcut for `window.document.querySelectorAll`)
 - `Monstera.DOM.prevent(eventObject)` - a shortcut to prevent any event from its default action and further propagation.
-- `Monstera.DOM.setupDropzone(selector, dropCallback)` - an easy way to set up a basic drag-n-drop capabilities.
+- `Monstera.DOM.setupDropzone(selector, dropCallback)` - an easy way to set up basic drag-n-drop capabilities.
 Drop event object is passed to the callback.

 Monstera.Routes
 ---------------